-Since NPI legislation and regulation (e.g., FDA, EMA) have not been finalized yet, and since neither the French Health Authority (Haute Autorité de Santé) and the World Health Organization have issued specific vocabulary recommendations, the area of #NPIs remains ill-defined.
+Since NPI legislation and regulation (e.g., FDA, EMA) have not been finalized yet, and since neither the French Health Authority (Haute Autorité de Santé) and the World Health Organization have issued specific vocabulary recommendations, the area of NPIs remains ill-defined.
 It ranges from therapy to prevention, from products to services, from medical prescriptions to recommendations by health professionals.
 Proving their efficacy in improving people’s health and quality of life may provide the foundation for their historical legitimacy.
 The wold market of NPIs is estimated between 360 and 4200 billions of dollars (Global Wellness Institute, 2018).

 NPIs are not alternatives to conventional biomedical treatments; instead, they most often complement.

-The French Academic Platform, Plateforme CEPS, proposes five categories, and 19 subcategories to list non-pharmacological interventions (NPIs):
+The French Academic and Collaborative Platform, Plateforme CEPS, proposes 5 categories, and 19 subcategories to list NPIs: